You Need to Have a Goal if You Want to Score!

 Vague goals like “get better at sports” are hard to measure.
 Clear goals give kids focus and direction:

 While end goals give kids something to aim for, there are times when focusing only on process goals is enough.
-Here’s an example from my own family.
+Here’s another example from my own family.

 My son recently started working out and eating healthy.
 He follows a specific workout routine each day and sticks to a healthy diet.
 What’s interesting is that he didn’t set a specific end goal like “lose 10 pounds” or “run a race.”
 Instead, his focus has been on the process goals—daily habits that lead to long-term health.